eudoxia0/eudoxia0.github.io/article/_posts/2023-02-01-shells-are-two-things.md

   | uniq
 ```

-There are 4890 shell scripts in my humble Ubuntu box.
-72 of these have over one
+There are 5,635 shell scripts on my humble Ubuntu box.
+Of these, 79 are over one
-thousand lines of text, the largest is `/usr/share/libtool/configure`[^config],
+thousand lines of text, the largest being `/usr/share/libtool/configure`[^config],
 a 16,394-line shell script the devil wrote[^lines].
-In total, there are 657,848
+In total, there are 726,938
 lines of stringly-typed shell script on my machine.
 This is more than I am
 comfortable with.